INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/Exam Preparation.md

 [[Information Security]]
 ***
 ## Personal straightforward answers
+*Feel free to correct them if they lack information, or are simply wrong*

 1. What is "CIA" (in the context of the class obviously) ?
 Describe it.
 The CIA triad is a model providing three key guidelines on how to protect a system (and its resources):